Important safety information

 What to avoid while taking GILOTRIF

 Limit your time in the sun.
-GILOTRIF can make your skin sensitive to the sun.
+GILOTRIF can make your skin sensitive to sunlight.
 You could get or have

 worsening rash or acne.
 You could get a severe sunburn.
 Use sunscreen and wear a hat and clothes that

-are taking GILOTRIF if you have to be in sunlight.
+cover your skin if you have to be in sunlight during treatment with GILOTRIF.

 GILOTRIF may cause serious side effects, including: